 The Spanish form of James, Diego brings to mind everything from artists like Rivera to Dora the Explorer’s cousin to the southern California city named for the saint.
 The connection between James and Diego seems confusing, but here’s a sketch.
 The Hebrew Yaakov became the Greek Iakob, which eventually became Iacobus and Iacomus in Latin.
 Iacomus eventually gave us James.
 Meanwhile, Iago developed in Spanish; Santo Iago meant Saint James.
 That led to Santiago.
 Split Santiago differently, and you’ll arrive at Tiago, Thiago … or Diego.

 Dean Martin and James Dean make this name feel effortlessly cool.
-Harry Potter, Gilmore Girls, and Supernatural make the name familiar to this generation of parents.
+Harry Potter, Gilmore Girls, and Supernatural brought the name to a new generation of parents.
 It’s brief and bright, a name that feels somewhere between a twentieth century trend and a modern traditional.

 Surname name Dawson comes from David.
 It might’ve caught on thanks to the rise in names like Jackson and Mason.
 But 1990s television series Dawson’s Creek turbocharged it.
 The WB teen drama followed a group of friends, including James van der Beek as Dawson Leery.
 Parents took note, and the name shot into the Top 200 during the series’ run.
 It’s back on the rise again, thanks to our love of so many -son ending surnames.

-Yes, Derek.
-It evolved from Germanic names like Theodoric.
-Derek peaked in the 1980s, but all these years later, it remains more popular than many other boy names starting with D.
+Derek evolved from Germanic names like Theodoric.
+It peaked in the 1980s, but all these years later, it remains more popular than many other boy names starting with D.

 Dax Shepard’s unusual given name came from a novel – Harold Robbins’ The Adventurers.
 The name owes some of its popularity to Shepard, and some to our affection for names like Max and Jax.